-Check out this list of 21 exciting phyllo dough recipes!
-Like our list of puff pastry recipes, these delicious creations below are so crispy and so good.
+If you are looking for fantastic phyllo dough recipes, you’re in the right place.
 Most are practical.
 And some, like black sesame chocolate ruffled milk pie, are totally unexpected.

 You’ll find everything from super simple air fryer brie bites to portokalopita (Greek orange phyllo cake), knafeh, and banitsa.
 It’s an impressive list!

 So, are you ready to discover?
-We’re excited for you!
+Let’s dive in!

 Black Sesame Chocolate Ruffled Milk Pie